Kavith320/Introduction_to-_IoT/README.md

 # Introduction_to_IoT
-This repository contains all the files and instructions for my university session on IoT using Node-RED, HiveMQ, and Wokwi (ESP32 simulator).
+This repository contains all the files and instructions for my session on IoT using Node-RED, HiveMQ, and Wokwi (ESP32 simulator).
 You will learn how to:  Create virtual IoT devices using Wokwi (no hardware needed!)
 Send real-time data using MQTT to HiveMQ Cloud  Build dashboards and control devices using Node-RED

 # IoT with Node-RED, Wokwi, and HiveMQ 🧠🌐